- Importing a Vehicle into the United States

 Duties

-Currently, the duty on cars is 2.5% and the tax on motorcycles is 2.4% of the price of the vehicle.
+Currently, the duty on cars is 2.5% and the tax on motorcycles is 2.4% of the price of the motor.
 However, there are quite a few exemptions for motorcycles.
 Trucks are substantially more expensive to import because they have a tariff rate of 25%.

 Gas Guzzler Fee